MALTA (EU) RESIDENCY & CITIZENSHIP

 3. Dual citizenship extends to families

-Q: What is the difference between the Naturalisation for Exceptional Services by Direct Investment Regulation, the Global Residence Program (GRP), and the Malta Permanent Residence Programme (MPRP)?
+Q: What is the difference between the Global Residence Program (GRP), and the Malta Permanent Residence Programme (MPRP)?

 However, residency status under the GRP program needs to be renewed annually to avoid expiration.
 The annual expense, a minimum tax, to renew residency is approximately €15,000.
 Further, the applicant is required to rent a residence at an annual lease of no less than €8,750 (a property purchase is also acceptable).
 Thus, the total minimum expense to renew the GRP permit each year is approximately €24,000 plus fees.